 How to take advantage of the tax reform

 Here are some money-saving business moves you can make based on the TCJA.

 Change your business structure

 It depends heavily on your specific circumstances, but you may benefit from converting your pass-through entity to a C corporation.

-Keep in mind the concept of being “taxed twice,” which may make the 21% corporate flat rate less appealing: You’ll pay tax on both your C corporation’s income (21%), and your own personal income (whatever your bracket is) if you pay yourself a dividend from the business.
+Keep in mind the concept of being “taxed twice,” or “double taxation,” which may make the 21% corporate flat rate less appealing: You’ll pay tax on both your C corporation’s income (21%), and your own personal income (whatever your bracket is) if you pay yourself a dividend from the business.

 By the way, tax brackets for personal income have also changed—although not drastically.
 You can check out the new income tax rates here.